 Midway through long and complicated negotiations with Anne Arundel County officials and lawyers, Sgt.
 Bret Ballam made an offer too good to be true.

-The president of the sergeants union told the police personnel director that he'd retire if the county gave the sergeants parity with their colleagues in other nearby counties.
+The president of the sergeants union told the police personnel director that he would retire if the county gave the sergeants parity with their colleagues in other counties.

 The personnel director bit his lip and smiled in earnest consideration, according to other sergeants at the negotiating table.